Xbox (division): Hardware

 Microsoft entered the home video game console market in 2001 with release of the first-generation Xbox.
 It since has manufactured three successive systems, as of 2023, as part of the Xbox brand.
 Microsoft's latest gaming hardware, the Xbox Series X and Xbox Series S, were released in November 2020.
 The Series X is a high-performance console with powerful hardware for native 4K gaming, while the Series S offers a more affordable option with a focus on digital gaming at lower resolutions.
 Xbox Series X/S consoles sold 21 million units in total by 2023.
-Phil Spencer emphasized that Microsoft Gaming is selling consoles at a loss, losing $200 per unit sold.
-However, Microsoft Gaming is compensating for this loss by taking a 30% cut from sales of third-party games on its platform.
+Phil Spencer emphasized that Xbox is selling consoles at a loss, losing $200 per unit sold.
+However, Xbox is compensating for this loss by taking a 30% cut from sales of third-party games on its platform.

 Microsoft and Sony have been longstanding rivals in the console hardware market since 2001.
 The competition reached a peak during the seventh console generation, with the Xbox 360 emerging as the primary competitor to Sony's PlayStation 3 (PS3).
 In the subsequent generation, Sony's PlayStation 4 (PS4) outperformed Microsoft's Xbox One, selling twice as many consoles.
 During the eighth generation of gaming consoles, the PlayStation 4 sold 117 million units, the Nintendo Switch sold 133 million units, and the Xbox One sold 58 million units.
 Sony's success is attributed to its exclusive game catalog and marketing techniques.
 Microsoft initially prioritized multimedia features over gaming capabilities; Sony has managed to exploit the perceptual gap.
 PlayStation 4 and Nintendo Switch have surpassed Xbox One due to their design and large portfolio of first-party games.
 In 2017, Xbox began rethinking its tactics and placing more emphasis on exclusive content and gaming-focused methods to better compete in the market.
 The Xbox Series X/S consoles continued to face challenges in competing against the Nintendo Switch and PlayStation 5 (PS5).